Maximinodotpy/articles/042 - Carousel Component with Svelte/_blog/article.md

 ## Carousel Component Markup

-Let us first go over the markup of the Carousel Component
+Let us first go over the Markup of the Carousel Component.

-The Markup consist of a div with a class called container which we'll later use to align the left and right button and the actual content on one horizontal axis via flex box.
-Inside the container we have two buttons one for scrolling left and one for scrolling right.
+The Markup consists of a div with a class called `container`, which we'll later use to align the left and right buttons and the actual content on one horizontal axis via flexbox.
+Inside the container, we have two buttons, one for scrolling left and one for scrolling right.
 We also have a div with a class called items-container which will hold all the items we want to scroll through.
-Inside the items-container we have a slot with no name so all passed elements with no slot property will be put there.
-Within the button we all have named slots so another developer can easily change the buttons without having to edit the component it self.
+We have a slot with no name inside the things container, so all passed elements with no slot property will be put there.
+Within the button, we have named slots so another developer can easily change the buttons without editing the component itself.

 ```svelte
 <div class="container">